 In ancient China, people believed that all things in the world were composed of five elements, which were called Metal, Wood, Water, Fire, and Earth.
 Each element was associated with a 12-year zodiac cycle, producing another 60-year cycle to parallel the Heavenly Stems and Earthly Branches year system.

 Many Chinese use their birth date to find out the element they belong to as well as their zodiac sign to predict their luck in marriage, career development, or business success.
 See more on Five Elements Theory.

 Existing possibly for 4,000 years in some form, the uncertain early history of the Chinese lunar calendar can be traced back to questionable Zhou Dynasty writings about the Xia Dynasty (21st century BC – 16th century BC).
 So, the Chinese calendar is also called the Xia calendar.

 However, the Chinese lunar calendar was not definitely known to have been developed until the Spring and Autumn Period (771–476) of the Zhou era, whose preserved Confucian classics recorded its use.

 The succeeding dynasties continued to use the lunar calendar and made some small changes from time to time.
 The lunar calendar was called the Taichu calendar during Han Dynasty (206 BC – 220 AD) and Huangji Calendar in Tang Dynasty (618–907).
 Other Asian countries with cultural links to China, such as the Koreas, Vietnam, and Japan used the Huangji Calendar of the Tang Dynasty until modern times.

 Your China Tour and the Chinese Calendar

-The Chinese calendar affects the busiest times for travel in China.
-These are times to avoid travelling in China unless you want to take part in the festivities.
+The Chinese calendar affects festivals, and hence the busiest times for travel in China.
+These are times to avoid traveling in China unless you want to take part in the festivities.